rioug/yg-coding-test/README.md

 ### Task

-Your task is to develop a basic shopping cart for this app.
+Your task is to develop the initial stage of a __shopping cart__ feature.

 Please complete the following user stories:

 - As a user, I can add a product to the cart.